oceanprotocol/docs/rewards/df-intro.md

 You can learn how to curate datasets and access [Publisher Rewards](../user-guides/data-farming/how-to-volumedf.md#) here.

-### What is ChallengeDF
+### What is Challenge DF

-ChallengeDF rewards Data Scientists that produce prediction models that consistently improve the prediction of the price of Ethereum.
-It's called ChallengeDF because weekly rewards are dispensed towards participants that are competing to improve the accuracy of how well we can predict price movements of Ethereum.
-Therefore, **ChallengeDF yields depend on participants accurately outcompeting each other.** Only the top 3 predictions on the leaderboard win.
+Challenge DF rewards Data Scientists that produce prediction models that consistently improve the prediction of the price of Ethereum.
+It's called Challenge DF because weekly rewards are dispensed towards participants that are competing to improve the accuracy of how well we can predict price movements of Ethereum.
+Therefore, **Challenge DF yields depend on participants accurately outcompeting each other.** Only the top 3 predictions on the leaderboard win.

-You can visit the follow tutorial learn how to [access ChallengeDF](../user-guides/data-farming/how-to-challengedf.md).
+You can visit the follow tutorial learn how to [access Challenge DF](../user-guides/data-farming/how-to-challengedf.md).

 ### What's the difference between Data Farming and Yield Farming?